llvm/llvm-project/libcxx/docs/Hardening.rst

 - ``_LIBCPP_ABI_BOUNDED_ITERATORS`` -- changes the iterator type of select
-  containers (see below) to a bounded iterator that keeps track of whether it's within the bounds of the original container and asserts it on every dereference.
+  containers (see below) to a bounded iterator that keeps track of whether it's within the bounds of the original container and asserts valid bounds on every dereference.

   ABI impact: changes the iterator type of the relevant containers.